annamiriams/phoebe-light/README.md

 * CSS
 * Django
 * CKEditor-5
+* PostgreSQL

 ## <a name="design"></a>Design
-* Phoebe Light aims to combine the aesthetics of online poetry journals with the functionality of a submission manager.
+Phoebe Light aims to combine the aesthetics of online poetry journals with the functionality of a submission manager.
 Examples of the latter such as [Submission Manager](https://www.submissionmanager.net/), are typically clunky, unappealing, and expensive.
 Several contemporary online poetry journals served as inspiration including [Apartment Poetry Quarterly](http://www.aptpoetry.com/issue19/index.html), [Afternoon Visitor](https://www.afternoonvisitor.com/), and [Mercury Firs](https://www.mercuryfirs.org/).

 ## <a name="nextsteps"></a>Project Next Steps
 * Develop mobile-friendly version